ShoheiNakamukai/RO_prediction_of_PNPA/README.md

 2. Clone this repository or download the source code and data folders.

-3. Prepare the all scripts from [here](https://version.aalto.fi/gitlab/bache1/retention_order_prediction/-/tree/master/src?ref_type=heads).
+3. Prepare all scripts from [here](https://version.aalto.fi/gitlab/bache1/retention_order_prediction/-/tree/master/src?ref_type=heads).
 Please place all of them in the folder "RO_prediction_of_PNPA/src".

 4. Run the script by executing the following command.